-This course provides the student with the knowledge necessary to practice professional nursing with childbearing families.
-Emphasis is on developing plans for comprehensive health care management and anticipatory guidance for childbearing families.
+This course provides the student with the knowledge necessary to practice professional nursingwith childbearing families.
+Emphasis is on developing plans for comprehensive health care2021-2022 Catalog194www.mchs.edu management and anticipatory guidance for childbearing families.
 Focus includes wellness promotion, illness prevention, risk reduction, and nursing interventions for common acute and chronic health problems of pregnancy.
 Collaboration with other providers and appropriate referral are integrated throughout the course.
 PREREQUISITES: NUR 375, NUR 390.
 Mode of delivery: face-to-face.
 2.5 lecture hours, 22.5 clinical hours.
 Fall, Spring, and Summer semesters.

-NUR 416 Information and Financial Management in Nursing (3 cr)
+NUR 416 Management of Information and Finances in Nursing (3 cr)

 This course will introduce the use of informatics in nursing and financial management as it relates to nursing practice.
 Nursing informatics encompasses computerized technology, information systems, and nursing science to support the exchange of information needed in healthcare.
 Basic financial management concepts will be applied to nursing practice.
-PREREQUISITE: NUR 265.
+PREREQUISITE: NUR 265, ENG 102.
 Mode of delivery: web-based.
 3 lecture hours.
 Fall, Spring, and Summer semesters.